crackerbad/Bhadoo-Index-Downloader/README.md

 ```
 python index_downloader.py -i http://example.workers.dev/0:/folder/ -o OUTPUT_FOLDER/ -u myusername -p mypassword
 ```
+Please ensure that ```protect_file_link``` is disabled in the settings of your index, otherwise errors may occur when attempting to download the files.

 4. The script will start retrieving the file information from the index.
 It will display the progress and status of the process in the console.